CUBRID/cubrid-testtools/doc/shell_long/README.md

 #######################################################################
 ```
 ## 4.1 Daily regression test
-When the build server has a new build and meet the conditions of the crontab task, the shell_long regression test will be started.
-If there is something wrong and need to run shell_long test again, you can send a test message.
+When the build server has a new build and meet the conditions of the crontab task, `shell_long` regression test will be started.
+If there is something wrong and need to run shell_long test again, you need send a test message by manual.
 ### Start the listener
 ```bash
 $ cd ~